How to Make a Book Summary with a Mind Map? - An Easy Guide

 Why Use a Mind Map to Make a Book Summary?

-Here are some of the top reasons to make a book summary with a mind map:
+Here are some of the top reasons to make a mind map summary:

 - Mind maps are memorable to be learned.
 Scientific researches have shown that content combing both images and words is about 6 times faster to learn or read than those contents only based on words.
 The structure of a mind map is just like how human brain organize ideas.
 Moreover, if you were solving a complex question, you can examine the topic quickly by checking out each branch in your mind map.